santureddy/AWS-SAA-C02-Course/README.md

 by default.

 #### Default VPC Facts
+One per region - can be removed and recreated.

 VPC CIDR - defines start and end ranges of the VPC.
 IP CIDR of a default VPC is always: **172.31.0.0/16**

 Configured to have one subnet in each AZ in the region by default.
+Inside every default vpc, a smaller /20 subnet is created in **each AZ** in the region.

 Subnets are given one section of the IP ranges for the default service.
 In general do not use the Default VPC in a region because it is not flexible.